-*-/+ values in bracket indicates the percentage decrease/increase over 12 h
+*-/+ values in brackets indicate the percentage decrease/increase over 12 h

-Alcohol dehyrogenase activity: ADH activity was also recorded in sesame root during both year, under waterlogging condition and data were summarized in Table 13.
-Significant (p<0.05) effect on ADH activity were observed for genotypes, waterlogging duration and their interaction.
-ADH activity recorded maximum in GT 2 (1.64 units mg⁻¹ fresh weight min⁻¹), Purva 1 followed closely at 1.46 and then GT 10 and GT 4 have lower values of 1.24 and 1.11 respectively.
+Alcohol dehydrogenase activity: ADH activity was also recorded in sesame root during both years, under waterlogging conditions and data were summarized in Table 13.
+Significant (p<0.05) effect on ADH activity was observed for genotypes, waterlogging duration and their interaction.
+ADH activity recorded maximum in GT 2 (1.64 units mg⁻¹ fresh weight min⁻¹), Purva 1 followed closely at 1.46 and then GT 10 and GT 4 have lower values of 1.24 and 1.11, respectively.
 ADH activity increased with waterlogging durations, from 0.71 at 12 h to 2,13 units at 48 h.
-Highest per cent increase in ADH activity was recorded in Purva 1 followed by GT 2.
+The highest per cent increase in ADH activity was recorded in Purva 1, followed by GT 2.

 Discussion:

-Waterlogging causes hypoxia in root zone, which lower energy for nutrient uptake (Setter and Waters, 2003), leads to nutrient imbalance cause reduction in photosynthesis, as a results plant biomass declines.
-In the present study GT 2 and Purva 1 maintained relatively higher plant height under prolonged waterlogging condition, while for root length, shoot and root dry weight, the maximum value was exhibited by GT 2 under waterlogging condition.
+Waterlogging causes hypoxia in the root zone, which lowers energy for nutrient uptake (Setter and Waters, 2003), leads to nutrient imbalance cause a reduction in photosynthesis, as a result, plant biomass declines.
+In the present study, GT 2 and Purva 1 maintained relatively higher plant height under prolonged waterlogging conditions, while for root length, shoot and root dry weight, the maximum value was exhibited by GT 2 under waterlogging conditions.
 Waterlogging significantly reduced the RL, SL, RDW and SDW in all the genotypes.
 Reduction was relatively more pronounced in GT 4, indicating its high sensitivity to water logging.
-The genotype maintained its shoot length, root length, shoot dry weight and root dry weight were relatively tolerant than other genotype, have been reported in wheat (Malik et al., 2001; Boru et al., 2003), maize (Mano and Omori, 2007) sesame (Saha et al. 2016).
-Similarly, genotype have capacity for anatomical adaptations under waterlogging play critical role in mitigating the adverse effects.
-In the present study, AA and NL increased with increase in duration of waterlogging across all the genotypes.
-GT 2, have maximum AA and NL, indicating its better adaptability to hypoxic condition while, GT 4 showed the least.
-The aerenchyma tissue helps in increasing oxygen supply to root from shoot, results into better respiration, which helps in providing resilience against waterlogging stress (Justin and Armstrong, 1987; Drew et al., 2000), and also formation of lacunae, is adaptive response against waterlogging (Evans, 2004).
+The genotype maintained its shoot length, root length, shoot dry weight and root dry weight were relatively tolerant than other genotypes, have been reported in wheat (Malik et al., 2001; Boru et al., 2003), maize (Mano and Omori, 2007) sesame (Saha et al. 2016).
+Similarly, genotypes have the capacity for anatomical adaptations under waterlogging play a critical role in mitigating the adverse effects.
+In the present study, AA and NL increased with an increase in duration of waterlogging across all the genotypes.
+GT 2, have maximum AA and NL, indicating its better adaptability to hypoxic conditions, while GT 4 showed the least.
+The aerenchyma tissue helps in increasing oxygen supply to the root from the shoot, resulting in better respiration, which helps in providing resilience against waterlogging stress (Justin and Armstrong, 1987; Drew et al., 2000), and also formation of lacunae, which is an adaptive response against waterlogging (Evans, 2004).
 The enhanced aerenchyma formation and waterlogging tolerance have been reported in rice by Zhen et al. (2020).

 Table 11: Super Oxide Dismutase (SOD) (enzyme unit mg-1 fresh weight minute-1) of sesame as influenced by water logging durations in various genotypes at 30 DAS